deepjyotisaha85/eva4/session15/readme.md

 Till now, I have been playing with classification problems, which predict classes in a given image.
 In this exercise I have built a DNN which predicts images!
 This network takes two input images - an image with a foreground object & a background scene, and an image with only the background scene, and generates the mask for the foreground object and a depthmap of the image.
 How cool is that!

 ### Usage
+Download the final model file from the following link:

 ```python

 from utils import predict